JetBrains/projector-installer/README.md

 connection.
 If the user chooses "yes", installer configures Projector to use HTTPS for accessing a built-in HTTP server and WSS to communicate with the Projector server.
-Using a secure connection may be a good idea for a number of reasons:

-- HTTPS/WSS are more secure than plain HTTP/WS protocols.
-- some JavaScript features are not available in insecure environments, for example, [Asynchronous Clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api).
+Using a secure connection may be a good idea because some JavaScript features are not available in insecure environments, for example, [Asynchronous Clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api).
 So using Projector with insecure protocols may limit its functionality.